ibm-cloud-docs/schematics/deprecation-tf.md

 ## Phases
 {: #deprecate-phase}

-The deprecation of each Terraform version follows these step:
+The deprecation of each Terraform version follows these phase:
 1. **Restrict workspace creation** You cannot create the {{site.data.keyword.bplong_notm}} workspace with that older version, but can continue to manage the {{site.data.keyword.cloud_notm}} resources by using the existing {{site.data.keyword.bplong_notm}} workspaces.

 2. **Restrict workspace execution** You can no longer manage {{site.data.keyword.cloud_notm}} resources with these {{site.data.keyword.bplong_notm}} workspaces with the deprecated Terraform version.
 You can only read the {{site.data.keyword.bplong_notm}} workspaces contents.

-If you choose not to upgrade to the latest version of Terraform beyond the **restrict workspace execution** step:
+If you choose not to upgrade to the latest version of Terraform beyond the **restrict workspace execution** phase:
 - Your {{site.data.keyword.bplong_notm}} workspace data will continue to stay in {{site.data.keyword.bpshort}} till you **delete**.
 - You cannot **destroy** the {{site.data.keyword.cloud_notm}} resources, managed by the IBM {{site.data.keyword.bplong_notm}} workspace.